asebaq/arduino-projects/README.md

 # arduino-projects

-This ripo contains some arduino codes which is associated with some real life electronics projects
+This repo contains some Arduino codes which are associated with some real-life electronics projects